-A moderate walk running from Portballintrae (Portballintrae Beach) to the Giants Causeway, taking in beach, cliff and rock formations.
+A moderate walk running from Portballintrae to the Giant's Causeway, taking in beach, cliff and rock formations.

 Point of interest:Portballintrae Bay and Harbour, Runkerry Point, the Giants Causeway

 Getting to the start by public transport:Portballintrae is linked by the Ulsterbus 132 bus route, please see the Translink website for timetable details.